Liberatii/documentation/docs/migration/running_sql_statements/ides.rst

 .. warning::

-    WARNING: DBeaver doesn't understand the query is in Oracle syntax, so you cannot just run the whole buffer.
-For simple queries, it's possible to select them all and press Alt-X. But for complex ones (e.g. PL/SQL DDLs) it works only by selecting a single statement and pressing Ctrl(Command on Mac)-Enter.
+    WARNING: It's essential to note that DBeaver doesn't inherently understand the Oracle syntax of queries.
+Consequently, you can't directly execute an entire query buffer.
+For simpler queries, a potential approach involves selecting them all and pressing **Alt-X**.
+However, for intricate queries (such as PL/SQL DDLs), it's advisable to choose a single statement and press **Ctrl (Command on Mac)-Enter** to execute.

 |
 |